logsdon-lab/CDR-Finder/README.md

 # CDR-Finder
-This repository contains a snakemake to identify and quantify hypomethylated regions within centromeres, or Centromere Dip Regions (CDRs; Gershman et al., Science, 2022).
+This repository contains a snakemake to identify and quantify hypomethylated regions within centromeres, or Centromere Dip Regions (CDRs; Altemose et al., Science, 2022).

 Original pipeline constructed by @arozanski97 with help from Glennis Logsdon